wimming/TimerView/README.md

 # TimerView
-A timer which extends a View
+A timer which extends a View, you can use it to start a countdown if you need.

 ## Screen Shoot
 ![image](https://github.com/wimming/TimerView/blob/master/device-2016-10-15-152127.png)

 ## Usage
 Copy the TimerView.java into your project.
-Then derectly use TimerView element in xml like this:
+Then directly use TimerView element in xml like this:
 ```
     <com.ym.littleshape.TimerView
         android:layout_width="match_parent"